Charles-Kelly-Code-Computerlove/dev-pre-screening-01/README.md

 This is a simple project that asks the user for their name and then tells them their fortune.

-Please extend the functionality:
+1. Get tests around the existing functionality.
+You will probably need to wrap `Console` in order to get it under test.
+See `DateTimeOffsetWrapper` for an example.
+You can use any unit testing and mocking libraries of your choice.

-1. Show the user the fortune on the day they were born.
+2. Show the user the fortune on the day they were born.

 E.G.
 ```